 The Rav mentioned earlier that a parent should use the word “please” when speaking to a child.
-But doesn’t saying the word “please” imply that the request is really only going to be a favor on the part of the child?
+But doesn’t saying the word “please” imply that the fulfillment of the request by the child is really only going to be a favor on the part of the child?

 Now, if you say “please” and the child ignores you, then you are a failure.
 You are remiss in your duty as a parent.
 Either don’t ask the child to do that thing, or if you do ask, it must be carried out.
 Your request must be carried out.
 And therefore, before you ask, you have to judge whether it’s feasible.